How We Fight Hunger

-Individuals in our community who have difficulty accessing an adequate amount and variety of safe foods are at the highest risk for negative health outcomes like obesity and diabetes.
+Individuals in our community who have difficulty accessing an adequate amount and variety of safe foods are at the highest risk for negative health outcomes such as obesity and diabetes.
 Children and adults who do not have enough healthy food can also suffer from inability to focus and may perform poorly in academic settings.

 Foodlink is committed not only to providing food, but helping individuals learn more about what they are eating so that they can take control over their own health and wellness.
 Foodlink uses the Dietary Guidelines for Americans and My Plate in sourcing, stocking, and distributing food, as well as in nutrition education classes.

 Educators at Foodlink teach the principles of three main nutrition education programs: